What Does a Lotus Flower Mean and Symbolise?

 Spread the love

-History of Lotus Flowers
+History of the Lotus Plant

 The origin Latin genus name comes from the Sinhalese word Neḷum̆ba while the floral name comes from the Greek word Lōtos.
 Both names are referring to a legendary flower floating above the surface of the water.

-Symbolism of Lotus Blossoms
+Symbolism of Lotus Flowers

-Nelumbo flowers are images of fertility, sexuality, and the rebirth of the dead.
+The lotus flower symbolism also denotes fertility, sexuality, and the rebirth of the dead.
 It represents the spiritual evolution of man and all living things as well as the immortality of the spirit.

-Lotus Flower Meaning
+Lotus Flowers Meaning

-The meaning behind Padma blossoms is both very divine and sacred.
-In Ancient Egypt, Nelumbo flowers in bloom spook of new creation and rebirth.
+In Ancient Egypt, the deeper meaning of the lotus is about new creation and rebirth.
 These flowers were pictured as the seat of ancient Egyptian gods above muddy waters.

 What does a White Lotus Flower Mean?

-What does a Pink Lotus Blossom Symbolize?
+What does a Pink Lotus Flower Symbolize?

-What does a Purple Lotus Floret Indicate?
+What does a Purple Lotus Flower Indicate?

 What does a Red Lotus Bloom Represent?